davidlamb/davidlamb.github.io/_posts/2018-07-09-Transformations-Tutorial.md

 <tr><td>display</td><td>None</td></tr>
 </table>

-<h3>Some Examples</h3>
+##Some Examples

-<p>Some examples may help clarify these two transformations.
+Some examples may help clarify these two transformations.
 Let's look at the data coordinate system first.
 As always you will need to import the <code>matplotlib.pyplot</code> library.
-We will also use numpy to generate some data for us</p>
+We will also use numpy to generate some data for us

 ```python